Nighttime freight trains are blasting their horns in midtown Sacramento, angering residents

 “Neighbors have bags under their eyes,” Wilson said.
 One train hit its horn this week a few feet from his residence at 1:45 a.m., “as loud as you can imagine.”

 City Councilman Steve Hansen said he has been getting constituent complaints and is discussing the issue with Union Pacific, but he acknowledged local officials “don’t have much leverage.”
-Freight railroads follow federal rules, and are not regulated by cities.
+Freight railroads follow federal rules, including specific safety rules, and are not regulated by cities.

-Train engineers generally are not supposed to sound horns in Sacramento.
-City leaders worked a deal with UP and the federal government years ago to have the city designated as a train-horn “quiet zone.”

 Jacobs apologized for the inconvenience and said the company is working with the city on better communication in advance about freight activities.